davidtrestini/PNpedia/Quantities at future null infinity/Fluxes/Energy flux/Elliptic orbits/Nonspinning/README.md

 # Flux of energy for nonspinning compact binaries on elliptic orbits

-The file ``flux.txt`` contains the flux of energy for nonspinning compact binaries on elliptic orbits.
+The file ``flux.txt`` contains the *orbit averaged* flux of energy for nonspinning compact binaries on elliptic orbits.

 ## Notations